Mat Walerian: Career

 His style is firmly in the mainstream of modern jazz and improvised music, somewhere around hard free bop with a tribute to the atonal avant-garde heritage.
 Classical music, jazz classics and the classical music of Japan and India have all left a distinct impression on his creation.
 Walerian cooperates in diverse musical projects with musician who represent various musical streams; jazz, classical, contemporary, improvised avant-garde music and electronica.

-His musical projects include The Uppercut, M-theory project, Toxic, Jungle, Okuden, Sainthunter, White Lotus, Zen, Mutant Definition, or Blackadmin.
+His musical projects include The Uppercut (duo with Matthew Shipp), Toxic (trio with Matthew Shipp and William Parker), Jungle (trio with Matthew Shipp and Hamid Drake), Okuden, Dark Matter (trio with Michael Bisio and Mat Maneri), Sainthunter, Mutant Definition, or Blackadmin.
 In his projects Walerian mixes classical chamber music, jazz classics and Asian scales along with the modern expression of improvised music.
 As side person together with bassist Michael Bisio and drummer Whit Dickey he represents Matthew Shipp Sonic Fiction Quartet; also being a part of pianist's sextet - Matthew Shipp Acoustic Ensemble Inward Motion project.